Freehold And Leasehold Property – What’s The Difference?

 Property Road Platform

-In short, that means that the freeholder of the building and land is granting you the rights to use the building for however many years are left on the lease, which is often 99 years and up to 999 years.
+Acquiring a leasehold means that the freeholder of the building and land is granting you the rights to use the building for however many years are left on the lease.
 This makes it a kind of hybrid between renting and owning it.

 Many of the flats we have encountered during our investment journey have been leasehold.
-It’s often our first question to the selling agent – is it a freehold property?
+It’s often our first question to the selling agent – is it a leasehold property?

 If it is, we always ask next how long is left on the lease.
 The answer to this can be the difference between whether we’ll buy the property as an investment, or if we’ll walk away.